 - Connectivity Type: DisplayPort, HDMI, VGA

 We were impressed by the Acer V227Q Bip monitor’s terrific image quality and vast color range, with 16.7 million colors.
-The IPS panel performed best when we used the HDMI port, reaching a refresh rate of 60 Hertz and a 4 ms response time.
+The IPS panel performed best when we used the HDMI port, reaching a refresh rate of 60 Hertz and a 4 ms response.

 The narrow bezel meant it was suitable for a multi-screen setup, and the ultrathin frame helped us save lots of desk space.
 Although there are no built-in speakers, we could connect our headphones and speakers with the 3.5 mm audio output port.